 - contact between a child and their parents and others

-- education, health or developmental support
+- education, health, cultural or developmental support

 - involvement of other agencies and services